 The Correct Resume File Format

 What is the correct file format for your resume?
 There is no one answer.
-There are actually two, or three if you really want to go the extra mile.
+There are actually two or three, or four if you really want to go the extra mile.

 So when and where do you use these three different versions?
-The Word version is used for printing, for sending as an attachment (unless text is requested specifically), and for uploading as an attached document on job sites such as CollegeGrad.com.
+The Word and PDF versions are used for printing, for sending as an attachment (unless text is requested specifically), and for uploading as an attached document for job applications on job sites such as CollegeGrad.com.
 The text version is typically used for Internet resume databases and for any online submission which would find its way into an employers ATS.
 And the HTML version is only used for posting to your own Web page.